m3redithw/Home-Value-Prediction/README.md

 - Make recommendations on what works or doesn't work in prediction these homes' values.

 ## :memo:   Initial Questions
-- Which variables are associated with churn?

-- Are average monthly charges higher for customers who churn?

-- Are tenure shorter for customer who churn?

-- Are additional services independent with churn?
 ## :open_file_folder:   Data Dictionary
 **Variable** |    **Value**    | **Meaning**
 ---|---|---